hyperledger-labs/splice/docs/src/app_dev/building/model.rst

 * receipt contracts and workflow references
 * Batch choices for common operations that accept a list of inputs and perform the same operation on each of them
+* store reference data as contracts with the provider as the only signatory and an open choice for reading the reference data that is rate limited; use explicit disclosure to distribute the reference data

 styleguide